XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 You should **note** that a number of items below require content to be useful.
 Enabling them turns them on, but you must also optain content using the **Install Content** menu or from a portable hard disk.

+Note some services listed below may not be installed and will not have a checkbox.

 ### For Students

 * **Services for XO Laptops** such as Registration, Backup, and the Activity Server